Okay, now they're just trolling us.

 A week later, on Jan.
 7, 2005, Pitt and Aniston released a joint statement: "We would like to announce that after seven years together we have decided to formally separate.
 For those who follow these sorts of things, we would like to explain that our separation is not the result of any of the speculation reported by the tabloid media.
 This decision is the result of much thoughtful consideration.
 We happily remain committed and caring friends with great love and admiration for one another.
 We ask in advance for your kindness and sensitivity in the coming months."

-By that summer Pitt was going to Ethiopia with Jolie to be there when she adopted daughter Zahara, so between that and their absurdly timed domestic W shoot, all had been revealed in his corner.
+By that summer Pitt was going to Ethiopia with Jolie to be there when she adopted daughter Zahara, so between that and their absurdly timed domestic W shoot, enough had been revealed in his corner.

 And yet, not all was revealed.
 Aniston told Vogue after Jolie's eyebrow-raising interview a couple years later, "There was stuff printed there that was definitely from a time when I was unaware that it was happening.
 I felt those details were a little inappropriate to discuss...That stuff about how she couldn't wait to get to work every day?
 That was really uncool."